operand/agency/site/_articles/walkthrough.md

     agent, having it act as a "liason" between the user and the space.
 User intentions can be mapped to actions that the "liason" agent can invoke on behalf of the user.
-In this approach, users would not need to know the details of the underlying implementation.
+In this approach, users would not need to know the details of the underlying communication.

 2. Individual human users may be represented as individual agents in a space.
     This approach allows your application to provide direct interaction with